 Pastors should be trained in doctrine, Bible interpretation, preaching, and discipleship methods.
-Thousands of churches around the world are led by pastors with few printed resources and no purposeful training.
-Many pastors are not trained and do not feel able to train others.
+Yet, thousands of churches around the world are led by pastors with few printed resources and no purposeful training.
+Because many pastors have not been trained, they feel unable to train others.